 Sky’s art is also available in a range of open and limited edition giclée prints and greeting cards.
 Sky Siouki is a partner of World Land Trust and donates a small portion of profits from her cards and selected prints to help aid their conservation efforts.
 Read more about the partnership here.
 She also occasionally holds charity auctions and donates to other wildlife charities such as People’s Trust for Endangered Species and Somerset Wildlife Trust.

 “Hello I’m Sky, my full name is Sky Siouki Procter but I like to go by Sky Siouki as an artist.
 Siouki is said su-ki.
-I love wildlife, the countryside, cooking and being cosy at home in the lovely 1920s project house me and my manfriend have lovingly made our own, along with our two cats Freddie and Reuben and Romanian rescue dog Puica.
+I love wildlife, the countryside, cooking and being cosy at home in my lovely self-renovated 1920s house, along with my two cats Freddie and Reuben and Romanian rescue dog Puica.
 I live and work in Bristol from my home office some of the time and my painting studio the rest of the time.
 I started working for myself straight after graduating with a degree in textile design in 2013.
 Since then Sky Siouki has gone through a few phases to bring me to where I am now.
 I love what I do immensely and wouldn’t change it for the world.”

 When I paint I let my imagination and emotions take me on a journey.
 Although my inspiration is from nature and wildlife, I don’t tend to paint with a subject in front of me but rather absorb my surroundings, the colours, sounds and atmosphere when I visit a place and then release my memory of it back onto the canvas so the artwork is in fact very personal to me.
 Each painting begins with loose expressive brushstrokes as I find my way with which colours harmonise best and then tends to progressively become its own imagined landscape where the essence of forests and pools of water are suggested but never fully defined.